-Know your schedule so you can plan your meals and snacks ahead of time.
+Know your schedule so you can meal plan and prep sugar-free meals and snacks ahead of time.
 Plan your breakfasts ahead of time, bring your lunch to work, and look at the menu ahead of time if you’re eating out.
 All of these things can help you avoid sugary, unhealthy foods.

 This tip has more to do with your blood sugar levels than sugar in your diet.
 But removing sugar from your diet is one way to reduce inflammation.
 Other problem foods are gluten and dairy.
 People often don’t realize that they are sensitive to these foods until they’ve been removed.
 So, for best results during your sugar detox, limit or eliminate dairy and gluten from your diet, too.